OrkhanHI/Grab-AI-Computer-Vision-Challenge/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src="images/DenseNet.png" width="80%"/>
 </div>

-*DenseNet161 architecture was used as a backbone for this project*
+*DenseNet161 architecture was used as a backbone for this project.*
 ## Introduction

 This repository contains the code in Jypyter Notebook with **PyTorch** framework pretrained on ImageNet dataset and includes: